Paddling: Kayaking

 Kayaking is the use of a kayak for moving across water.
 Kayaking is differentiated from canoeing by the fact kayakers use a double bladed paddle and sit in a seat with their legs extended out in front of them.
 Kayakers will either sit on an elevated bench seat or kneel directly on the bottom of the boat with two knees or one knee in the "high kneel" posture.

 The kayak may be either "sit-in" (have a closed cockpit) or "sit-on-top" (sitting on top of the boat deck).
 Sit-in kayaks provide more protection from water and the elements, and are popular for day trips and touring.
 Sit-on-top kayaks are growing in popularity for fishing and surfing.

 Dragon boating

 A dragon boat is a long and narrow human powered boat used in the team paddling sport of dragon boat racing which originated in China.

 For racing events, dragon boats are not rigged with full decorative Chinese dragon heads and tails and are not required to carry a large drum aboard.
 The decorative boats are used in ceremonial events.
-They do howevever use smaller and lighter dragon heads and tails and drum for racing.
+They do however use smaller and lighter dragon heads and tails and drum for racing.
 They are not normally used during practice.